Thomas-dd3/WifiCity_captiveportal/README.md

 * Open the Linux folder and download `login_wifi.sh`
 * Edit the file with your own credential
-* Automate the execution of the script every time you connect to a wifi with the following
+* Automate the execution of the script every time you connect to a wifi called "WifiCity"

 NetworkManager has the ability to start services when you connect to a network and stop them when you disconnect (e.g. when using NFS, SMB and NTPd).